Genomic imprinting

-Genomic imprinting is an epigenetic phenomenon that causes genes to be expressed or not, depending on whether they are inherited from the mother or the father.
+Genomic imprinting is an epigenetic phenomenon that causes genes to be expressed or not, depending on whether they are inherited from the female or male parent.
 Genes can also be partially imprinted.
 Partial imprinting occurs when alleles from both parents are differently expressed rather than complete expression and complete suppression of one parent's allele.
 Forms of genomic imprinting have been demonstrated in fungi, plants and animals.
 In 2014, there were about 150 imprinted genes known in mice and about half that in humans.
 As of 2019, 260 imprinted genes have been reported in mice and 228 in humans.

 Genomic imprinting is an inheritance process independent of the classical Mendelian inheritance.
 It is an epigenetic process that involves DNA methylation and histone methylation without altering the genetic sequence.
 These epigenetic marks are established ("imprinted") in the germline (sperm or egg cells) of the parents and are maintained through mitotic cell divisions in the somatic cells of an organism.

 Appropriate imprinting of certain genes is important for normal development.
 Human diseases involving genomic imprinting include Angelman, Prader–Willi, and Beckwith–Wiedemann syndromes.
 Methylation defects have also been associated with male infertility.

 Overview

-In diploid organisms (like humans), the somatic cells possess two copies of the genome, one inherited from the father and one from the mother.
+In diploid organisms (like humans), the somatic cells possess two copies of the genome, one inherited from the male and one from the female.
 Each autosomal gene is therefore represented by two copies, or alleles, with one copy inherited from each parent at fertilization.
 The expressed allele is dependent upon its parental origin.
-For example, the gene encoding insulin-like growth factor 2 (IGF2/Igf2) is only expressed from the allele inherited from the father.
-Although imprinting accounts for a small proportion of mammalian genes they play an important role in embryogenesis particularly in the formation of visceral structures and the nervous system.
+For example, the gene encoding insulin-like growth factor 2 (IGF2/Igf2) is only expressed from the allele inherited from the male.
+Although imprinting accounts for a small proportion of mammalian genes, they play an important role in embryogenesis particularly in the formation of visceral structures and the nervous system.

 The term "imprinting" was first used to describe events in the insect Pseudococcus nipae.
 In Pseudococcids (mealybugs) (Hemiptera, Coccoidea) both the male and female develop from a fertilised egg.
 In females, all chromosomes remain euchromatic and functional.
 In embryos destined to become males, one haploid set of chromosomes becomes heterochromatinised after the sixth cleavage division and remains so in most tissues; males are thus functionally haploid.